 With a new to-do list app seemingly launching every day, choosing the right tool has become a task all its own.
 With that in mind, we tested out a number of to-do list apps to find out which ones are actually worth the download.

-Let’s take a look at the best to-do list apps in 2020 — their features, design, pricing, and biggest drawbacks.
+Let’s take a look at the best to-do list apps — their features, design, pricing, and biggest drawbacks.

 Perhaps the most well-known app on our list, Todoist promises to let you “start each day feeling calm and in-control.”
 Once you sign-up (with a Google email address, Facebook account, or other email address), you’re able to access your Todoist list on your desktop or laptop and through the mobile app.